 THE PARRISH ART MUSEUM ANNOUNCES

-WATER MILL, 5/11/2022—The Parrish Art Museum welcomes Louis K. Meisel, Larry Milstein, and George Wells to its Board of Directors.
+WATER MILL, 9/13/2022—The Parrish Art Museum has appointed seven new trustees to its Board of Directors: Mimi Ritzen Crawford, Notoya Green, and Carole Server joined in June; Ian Krawiecki Gazes, Henry Richardson, Yanina Spivak, and Scott A. Ziegler joined in August.
 Each of these new trustees is dedicated to aligning with the Parrish leadership mission of launching the Museum into a new era and expanding the boundaries of creativity and innovation through exhibitions, programs, education, and ongoing engagement.
-With close ties to the region and the Museum, Meisel, Milstein, and Wells bring enthusiasm and their particular expertise to the Board.

 Parrish Art Museum